CASFRI/CASFRI/README.md

 An important feature of the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) is the use of a ROW_TRANSLATION_RULE in the translation table.
 This allows the loaded source table to be filtered during translation so that only the relavent rows are returned in the target tables.
 This ensures that the the LYR table for example, only includes rows that contain forest information.

 ### Error Codes
 Error codes are needed during translation if source values are invalid, null, or missing.
 In CASFRI 5.x, error codes have been designed to match the attribute type and to reflect the type of error that was encountered.
-For example, an integer attribute will have error codes reported as integers (e.g. -9999) whereas text attributes will have errors reported as text (e.g. NULL_VALUE).
+For example, an integer attribute will have error codes reported as integers (e.g. -8888) whereas text attributes will have errors reported as text (e.g. NULL_VALUE).
 Different error codes are reported depending on the rule being invalidated.
 A full description of possible error codes can be found in the [CASFRI 5.x specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).

-### Validating Dependency Tables
+### Validating Translations
-Some translations require dependency tables.
-Examples are species lookup tables used for mapping source species to target species, and photo year geometries used to intersect source geometries and assign photo year values.
-These tables need to be validated before being used in the translations.
-This is done using the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) and some pseudo-translation tables (stored in the dependencyvalidation/tables folder).
-These pseudo-translation tables are run on the dependency tables themselves and run only validation rules.
-The engine is therefore only used for its validation capacities and since no real translation is performed, the output of the translation is not saved to tables.
-If any rows fail a validation rule, the dependency table needs to be fixed before using it in a translation process.
+Validation is performed at multiple stages during and after translation:
+#### Validation of source values
+All source values are validated before attempting translation using the validation rules described in the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework).
+#### Validation of translation tables by the engine
+The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) validates the translation rules and foratting in each translation table prior to attempting translation.
+#### Horizontal review of translation tables
+The function TT_StackTranslationRules() creates a table of all translation and validation rules used for all inventories for a given CASFRI table.
+This allows manual validation of all translation rules and assignment of error codes for a given attribute.
+#### Validation of output using summary statistics
+The [summary_statistics](https://github.com/edwardsmarc/CASFRI/tree/master/summary_statistics) folder contains scripts (primarily summarize.R) to create summary statistics for all attributes in each source inventory.
+These scripts use the R programming language and require that R be downloaded (https://www.r-project.org/).
+The output is a set of html files containing the summary information.
+These can be used to check for outliers, unexpeted values, correct assignment of errors codes etc.

 # Temporalization